romilly/quick2wire-gpio-admin/README.md

 Usage
 -----

-Users that want to access GPIO pins must be added to the gpio group.
+To access the GPIO pins you must add yourself to the gpio group:

+    sudo adduser $USER gpio

 Usage instructions are installed as a man page.